The First E-mail Message of Ray Tomlinson

 The missing piece was that the experimental CPYNET protocol had no provision for appending to a file.
 It could just send and receive files.
 Tomlinson had to make a minor addition to the protocol and to incorporate the CPYNET code into SNDMSG.

-Besides that, at signs didn’t appear in names so there would be no ambiguity about where the separation between login name and host name occurred.
+Besides that, at signs didn’t appear in names so there would be no ambiguity about where the separation between the login name and host name occurred.
 The at sign also had no significance in any editors, that ran on TENEX.
 Thus he used the at sign to indicate that the user was “at” some other host rather than being local.

-The first message using the new command was sent in the end of 1971 and was sent between two machines, that were literally side by side (see the lower photo) and ran the TENEX time-sharing monitor.
+The first message using the new command was sent at the end of 1971 and was sent between two machines, that were literally side by side (see the lower photo) and ran the TENEX time-sharing monitor.
 The only physical connection they had was through the ARPANET.
 In the foreground of the photo is the computer BBN-TENEXA (BBNA).

 In the background is the computer BBN-TENEXB (BBNB) from which the first email was sent.
-On the left, foreground, is the Teletype KSR-33 terminal, on which the first email was printed.
+On the left, foreground is the Teletype KSR-33 terminal, on which the first email was printed.
 Immediately behind and largely obscured is another KSR-33 terminal, on which the first email was typed.
 BBNA was a Digital Equipment Corporation KA10 (PDP-10) computer with 64K (36-bit) words of (real magnetic) core memory.
 BBNB was a smaller machine with only 48K words.

 The first email was sent between these two computers (© Dan Murphy, www.opost.com/dlm/)